OpenDevEd/Zotero-Categorise/README.md

 ## Usage

-You can use the `collection` command to manage Zotero collections.
+You can use the `collection` command to place items into collections.

 Here are the available options:

 ```
 npm start -- -c <collection> -i <item...>